Child-Parent Psychotherapy (CPP)

 Child-Parent Psychotherapy (CPP) directly provides services to parents/caregivers and addresses the following:

-• Negative attributions about the child, problems in the parent-child relationship, and maladaptive parenting strategies.
-In addition, when appropriate, the program targets parental symptoms including PTSD symptoms (avoidance, intrusion, and hyperarousal), depression, and anxiety
+• Negative attributions about the child, problems in the parent-child relationship, parenting stress and emotion dysregulation, maladaptive parenting strategies, capacity to provide physical and emotional safety to the child, parental symptoms including PTSD symptoms (avoidance, intrusion, and hyperarousal), depression, anxiety, and general distress

 Recommended Intensity: